Exploring TypeScript: Primitive Types

 A few differences exist between JavaScript primitives and TypeScript primitives, mainly relating to the types themselves because TS is a superset of JS.
 The TypeScript documentation is your best source if you have questions about TypeScript primitives!

-What is a “primitive” in the sense of programming?
+What is a āprimitiveā in the sense of programming?

 Consider a primitive as a very low-level and built-in aspect of a language.
 It describes the specific data type of one specific value.
-They are also what the built-in typeof
+They are also what the built-in typeof operator might return in some cases.

 These types are immutable.
 They can be assigned to a variable, and a variable can have its value reassigned, but that does not change the type of the initial value itself.